MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 And this tab is where you create containers, and then put files (or objects) into the containers.

 It is a very, very simple interface.
-So simple it's actualy clunky IMHO.
+So simple it's actually clunky IMHO.

->  (demonstrate making the container public, and viewing the image in a browser)

 Now for a challenge.